LCA-CI-builds-repair/beets/docs/plugins/convert.rst

 ==============

-The ``convert`` plugin lets you convert parts of your collection to a directory of your choice, transcoding audio and embedding album art along the way.
+The ``convert`` plugin lets you convert parts of your collection to a directory of your choice, tr  enabled.
+For this reason, album-art embedding is disabled for files that are linked.
+  Default: ``false``.
+- **hardlink**: This option works similar to ``link``, but it creates hard links instead of symlinks.ding audio and embedding album art along the way.
 It can transcode to and from any format using a configurable command line.
 Optionally an m3u playlist file containing all the converted files can be saved to the destination path.